 Manifestations of faith >> Curse of sin is

-spirit we will serve, and every spirit corresponds with various blessings or
+spirit we serve, and we receive its respective blessings or else curses.

-it gives us; conversely, to obey the Holy Spirit is to be blessed by the
+it inspires, and in like manner to obey the Holy Spirit is to be blessed by the

-from God to all who obey the Holy Spirit (Eph 1-3).
-This is why it is so
+from God to all who obey the Holy Spirit (Eph 1-3), and for this reason also it is

-important to understand and believe the truth; we are talking about more than
+important to understand and believe the truth, for we are doing more than

 2Tim 2-24,25